14 years on, NATO to renew a vow to Ukraine - NewsBreak

 More than 14 years on, NATO will pledge this week to support Ukraine long-term as it defends itself against Russian aerial, missile and ground attacks — many of which have struck power grids and other civilian infrastructure, depriving millions of people of electricity and heating.

-“NATO will continue to stand with Ukraine for as long as it takes.
-We will not back down,” the organization’s top civilian official, Secretary-General Jens Stoltenberg, vowed last week.
+“We cannot let Putin win," he said.
+"This would show authoritarian leaders around the world that they can achieve their goals by using military force — and make the world a more dangerous place for all of us.
+It is in our own security interests to support Ukraine.”

+Stoltenberg noted Russia's recent bombardment of Ukraine's energy infrastructure, saying Putin “is trying to use winter as a weapon of war against Ukraine” and that "we need to be prepared for more attacks."

-North Macedonia and Montenegro have joined the U.S.-led organization in recent years.
-With this, Stoltenberg said, “we have demonstrated that NATO’s door is open and that it is for NATO allies and aspirant countries to decide on membership.
+North Macedonia and Montenegro have joined the U.S.-led alliance in recent years.
+With this, Stoltenberg said last week before travelling to Bucharest, “we have demonstrated that NATO’s door is open and that it is for NATO allies and aspirant countries to decide on membership.
 This is also the message to Ukraine.”

 This gathering in Bucharest is likely to see NATO make fresh pledges of non-lethal support to Ukraine: fuel, electricity generators, medical supplies, winter equipment and drone jamming devices.